bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * MongoDB is a widely used database built for internet and business applications that allows students to store and manipulate data quickly and easily.

-* Mongoose is an Object Data Modeling (ODM) library for MongoDB that provides schema validation and allows students to have more control over their data.
+* Mongoose is an Object Document Mapping (ODM) library for MongoDB that provides schema validation and allows students to have more control over their data.

 * IndexDB introduces the students to persistent offline storage and is a first step to prepare them for Progressive Web Applications.